Finitistic dimensions over commutative DG-rings: Proving optimality of the bounds

 In \cref{cor:FPDbounds} we showed that if $A$ is a commutative noetherian DG-ring with bounded cohomology such that $\dim(\mrm{H}^0(A)) < \infty$ then the big finitistic projective dimension satisfies

-The aim of this section is to construct examples, showing that this result cannot be improved, as there are examples of $A$ for which $\msf{FPD}(A) = \dim(\mrm{H}^0(A)) - \amp(A)$, whilst there are other examples of $A$ for which $\msf{FPD}(A) = \dim(\mrm{H}^0(A))$.
+The aim of this section is to construct examples showing that this result cannot be improved.
+In fact, we show there are examples of DG-rings $A$ for which $\msf{FPD}(A) = \dim(\mrm{H}^0(A)) - \amp(A)$, whilst there are other examples of $A$ for which $\msf{FPD}(A) = \dim(\mrm{H}^0(A))$.
 Note that for any commutative noetherian ring $A$ of finite Krull dimension, it holds that $\msf{FPD}(A) = \dim(A)$, but the examples we construct involve DG-rings of positive amplitude.
+In fact, we construct whole families of examples where the dimension of $\mrm{H}^0(A)$ and the amplitude of $A$ range independently across the whole non-negative integers.

 For all integers $d\geq 0$ and $n>0$, we first construct examples of commutative noetherian DG-rings $A$ of amplitude $n$ such that $\msf{FPD}(A) = \dim(\mrm{H}^0(A))=d$.

 \begin{exa} Let $R:=B\times C$ be a product of noetherian rings and suppose without loss of generality that $\mrm{dim}(C) \leq \mrm{dim}(B) = d$.
 Then Take $A$ to be the trivial extension DG-ring $A = R\skewtimes C[n]$; see \cite[Section 1]{JorDual} for details.
 Note that $A$ is a commutative noetherian DG-ring with $\mrm{H}^0(A) = R$, $\mrm{H}^{-n}(A) = C$, and $\mrm{H}^i(A) = 0$ for all $i\notin \{-n,0\}$.
 In particular, $\amp(A) = n$ and $\dim(\mrm{H}^0(A)) = d$.